ddrakard/integrated-certainty-gradients/README.md

 This is a new method of feature attribution for neural networks, a method to identify which parts of an input are most important for the output prediction.
 It is based on the *Integrated Gradients* method (http://arxiv.org/abs/1703.01365).
 Unlike Integrated Gradients it does not require a choice of *baseline* input, which resolves a practical and theoretical complication for methods of this type.
+For more information, please refer to the in-progress paper: [Use of Quantified Uncertainty in Integrated Gradient Attribution Baselines](Use of Quantified Uncertainty in Integrated Gradient Attribution Baselines.pdf).

 The project also includes some other related attribution visualisation methods.